panates/postgrejs-doc/docs/overview/notification.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---
 # Notification Listeners

-## 1.5.
-Notification Listeners

-postgresql-client library has a high level implementation for PostgreSql's LISTEN/NOTIFY feature.
+postgrejs library has a high level implementation for PostgreSql's LISTEN/NOTIFY feature.
 You can listen for channels using both single Connection instance or a Pool instance.

-### 1.5.1 Listening notifications with Connection instance
+## Using Single Connection Instance

 To listen PostgreSql's channels, you can use high level listener implementation (recommended) or can use low level event emitter style.